hkociemba/RubiksCube-TwophaseSolver/README.md

 # RubiksCube-TwophaseSolver
 ## Overview
-This project implements the fully developed of the two-phase-algorithm to solve the Rubik's Cube in Python.
-While Python is much slower compared to languages such as C++ or Java, the implementation is efficient enough to solve random cubes in less than 20 moves on average within a few seconds on slow hardware like the Raspberry Pi3 .
+This project implements the fully developed form of the two-phase-algorithm to solve the Rubik's Cube in Python.
+While Python is much slower compared to languages such as C++ or Java, the implementation is efficient enough to solve random cubes in less than 20 moves on average within a few seconds on slow hardware like the Raspberry Pi3.

 If you goal is simply to solve Rubik's Cube and explore its patterns [Cube Explorer](http://kociemba.org/cube.htm) might be the better choice.
 However, if you aim to gain a deeper understanding of the two-phase-algorithm's intricacies or if you are working on a project to construct a cube-solving robot that achieves near-optimal solutions, then this is the right resource.
 ## Usage